 Across from the Sumner County Courthouse in downtown Wellington, KS.

-Hours of Operation - Weekends only in May and November Daily June thru October, 1:00 - 5:00 pm
+Hours of Operation - Weekends only in May and November.
+Daily June thru October, 1:00 - 5:00 pm - subject to volunteer availability.

 Our museum got its start when a group of Wellington citizens joined together to form the Chisholm Trail Museum in 1963.
 After many meetings and planning sessions, the Chisholm Trail Museum found its home within the walls of the historic Hatcher Hospital building.
 The hospital had recently closed after the sudden death of Dr. A.C.
 Hatcher, son of hospital founder, Dr. A.R.
 Hatcher.
 The Hatcher family graciously gifted the hospital building to the Chisholm Trail Museum in 1965.
 Since that time the Chisholm Trail Museum has acquired thousands of items representing the individuals, organizations and businesses who have made Wellington and Sumner County what it is today.
 Stop in and take a look around.
 You'll be surprised at the variety and depth of the artifacts from early local businesses and antique furniture and items brought to the area by early pioneer wagons and cowboys traveling the Chisholm Trail, there is truly something for everyone at the Chisholm Trail Museum.